Modeling and Energy Optimization of LDPC Decoder Circuits with Timing Violations: Deviation Model

 \subsection{Generalized Deviation Model}

-When evaluating deviations based on \eqref{eq:devmodel1}, it is important to keep in mind that $S_k$ depends on previous circuit inputs.
-Under the assumption that the previous use of the circuit belonged to the same $(t,\ell)$, $\pmf(S_k)$ is a function of $\pmf(\mu_{i,j}^{(t)})$.
-As a result, the model described by \eqref{eq:devmodel1} is only valid for a fixed message distribution.
+The deviation model introduced in Section~\ref{sec:deviation:model} requires $\bm{\mu}^{(t)}$ and $S_k$ to have fixed distributions, but these distributions change at every decoding iteration.
 Furthermore, because the message distribution depends on the transmitted codeword, the deviation model also depends on the transmitted codeword.
+Under the assumption that $X_k$ and $X_{k-1}$ are \gls{iid}, $\pmf(S_k)$ is a function of $\pmf(\mu_{i,j}^{(t)})$, and it is thus sufficient to consider the evolution of $\pmf(\mu_{i,j}^{(t)})$.

 Let us first assume that the transmitted codeword is fixed.
-In this case, the message distribution $\pmf(\mu_{i,j}^{(t)})$ depends on the channel noise, on the iteration index $t$, and on the operating condition of the circuit.
+In this case, the message distribution $\pmf(\mu_{i,j}^{(t)})$ depends on the channel noise, on the iteration index $t$, and on the operating conditions of the circuit.
 Since the messages are affected by deviations for $t>0$, only $\pmf(\mu_{i,j}^{(0)})$ is known a priori.
-An obvious way to measure deviations is to perform a first evaluation of \eqref{eq:devmodel1} using the known $\pmf(\mu_{i,j}^{(0)})$, and to repeat the process for each subsequent decoding iteration.
+An obvious way to measure deviations for all decoding iterations is to determine $\phi(\mu_{i,j}^{(1)})$ using the known $\pmf(\mu_{i,j}^{(0)})$, and to repeat the process for each subsequent decoding iteration.
 However, the resulting deviation model is of limited interest, since it depends on the specific message distributions in each iteration.

 To generate a model that is independent of the iterative progress of the decoder, we first approximate $\pmf(\mu_{i,j}^{(t)})$ as a \gls{1D} Normal distribution with error rate parameter $p_e^{(t)}$ chosen such that